-It opened up in 1750 and for a long time it was dangerous area where cutthroats, highwaymen, smugglers and wreckers would meet.
+It opened up in 1750 and for a long time, it was a dangerous area where cutthroats, highwaymen, smugglers, and wreckers would meet.

 The authorities wouldn’t dare venture all the way over here as it was so exposed so it was the perfect spot.

 The smugglers had over 100 secret routes from the coast and over the moor to hide their loot and this coaching inn acted as a stopping point.